The Influence Map project maps the flow of intellectual influence for academic entities.

 We compute influence as a function of paper citations.Each of the edges of the graph signifies the flow of influence to and from the center node, the strenth of this relation is reflected in the thickness of the edge.

-- The color of the outer nodes denote the difference between incoming and outgoing influence score.
+- The color of the outer nodes denotes the difference between incoming and outgoing influence score.
 A blue node indicates that the associated entity has influence the center more than the center has influenced itself.
 Likewise, a red node indicates the center has influenced the node's entity more than it has influenced the center.